JeremyMedders/LogixLibraries/README.md

 So we have...
 - No suffix: base/full
 - L: Light
 - M/T: Mirror or Twin.
 This would be an AOI in structure only, no code.
-What's the purpose
+Useful for a monitoring or concentrator PLC/DCS.

 Extras
 ------------